 |%osx_code%||OS X Locale identifier used to name ".lproj" directories|

-In case some files should not be translated, use the Ignored Pattern option and Crowdin won’t upload specific files for translation.
+If some files shouldn’t be translated, select Ignore files or folders, specify the respective pattern for these files, and Crowdin Enterprise won’t upload specific files for translation.

 Important!
-This option disables the possibility to upload existing translations for XML files when enabled.
+This option disables the possibility to upload existing translations for XML files.

 |Translatable Elements||This is an array of strings, where each item is the XPaths to DOM element that should be imported. |